warp-zona/solana-trading-bot-v3/README.md

 - If you see following error in your log file:
   `Error: No SOL token account found in wallet: `
   it means that wallet you provided doesn't have USDC/WSOL token account.
   - FIX: Go to https://jup.ag/ and swap some SOL to USDC/WSOL.
-For example when you swap sol to wsol you should see it in wallet as shown below:
+For example when you swap SOL to WSOL you should see it in wallet as shown below:

 ![wsol](readme/wsol.png)